chaitanyarathod/master/README.md

 #### NTLM vs Kerberos

 NTLM is very old, but allows us to connect with the local Administrator account.
 The bootstrap playbook defaults to this protocol.
+NTLM is also a very slow protocol, which really slows down Ansible playbook runs as they do a lot of auth'ing.

 Kerberos uses our Active Directory accounts and runs at normal speed.
 Kerberos won't be used while the target server is in the `bootsrap` group in the `inventory` file